remy-nguyen-binh/Coffee-Orders-Excel/README.md

 I build pivot tables in order to have an overall look at the coffee orders data then build a excel dahsboard.

+## Sales Trends to Pay Attention
+1- The Top 3 Countries by Sales are United State, Ireland and United Kingdom.

+2- The top 5 Customers are: Lacee Tanti, Elysee Sketch, Price Romera, Brenn Dundredge, Ailey Brash.

+3- The Excelsa coffee type sales in average is high at the period of Decemeber-January and April-May.

+4- The Arabica coffee type sales in average is high at the period of November-Decemeber.

+5- The Liberica coffee type sales in average is high at the period of January-Feburary.

+6- The sales is higher from Customers with Loyalty card.

+7- The sales is higher from the size of 2.5 kg

 ## Recommendations